benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

     layout: default
     title: "The small web is beautiful"
     permalink: /writings/the-small-web-is-beautiful/
-    description: A vision for "the small web", small software, and ...
+    description: A vision for the "small web", small software, and ...
     ---
     Markdown text here.
 ```